D0KD0/SN_API/README.md

 ## Description
 This is an API for social network web application where users can share their thoughts, react to friends' thoughts, and create a friend list.

-## Screenshot

 ## Walkthrough Video
 Walkthrough video can be checked from the following link:

 ## Instruction
-Follow following process:
+Follow following process after download this repo:
-1.
+1. npm i
-2.
+2. node indes.js
-3.
+3. Run Insomnia to test GET, POST, PUT, DELETE routes

 ## Softwares used
 * VS Code